Red Sox hope bullpen woes don’t doom playoff chances

 The offense was potent, led by AL MVP favorite Mookie Betts, who is the first AL player since Mickey Mantle to lead the majors in both batting average and extra-base hits.
 J.D.
 Martinez hit 43 homers and led the majors with 130 RBIs and 358 total bases.

 The starting pitching was also strong, led by Chris Sale, who was likely headed for the AL Cy Young before an injury limited him to 14 innings in August and September.
 David Price did not lose a game for two months.
-Rick Porcello, the 2016 AL Cy Young winner, is expected to start Game 3 of the AL Division Series, and either Nathan Eovaldi or Eduardo Rodriguez would be the fourth starter depending on the opponent.
+Rick Porcello, the 2016 AL Cy Young winner, is expected to start Game 3 of the AL Division Series, and Nathan Eovaldi is the likely starter for Game 4 against the Yankees, who beat Oakland 7-2 in the wild-card game to advance.

 But it wouldn’t be Boston if people weren’t complaining about the Red Sox.

 Only closer Craig Kimbrel, who has saved 42 of 47 opportunities, and righty Ryan Brasier seem set in their roles.
 Cora is hoping that knuckleballer Steven Wright will be useful in long relief.
 Matt Barnes seemed fine until he gave up three runs in his second-to-last outing of the year.
-Eovaldi and Rodriguez are other options in long relief.
+Erstwhile starter Eduardo Rodriguez is another option in long relief.

 That leaves two spots for righties Joe Kelly, Heath Hembree, Brandon Workman and lefty Bobby Poyner.